 After you have submitted your application, this fee cannot be refunded, even if you decide to withdraw it later or if it is not accepted.
 The payment will not form any part of the tuition and college fees you need to pay if you are offered and accept a place at Oxford.

-In some circumstances, the application fee can be waived: If you are resident in a country on the World Bank's list of low-income countries and you are not able to pay the application fee, you can request a waiver of this fee within your application as a recognised student.
+In some circumstances, the application fee can be waived: If you are resident in a country on the list of eligible low-income countries and you are not able to pay the application fee, you can request a waiver of this fee within your application as a recognised student.

 Your application will not be considered unless you have paid the fee or been granted a fee waiver.